Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Conclusion

 \section{Conclusion}

-The Workflow Satisfiability Problem (WSP), with User Independent constraints, is of practical importance as it concerns a common problem in large organisation of the assignment of $k$ tasks or 'steps' to a pool of $n$ workers or 'users' in a fashion so as to satisfy a large variety of constraints.
-Furthermore, it can be considered as a powerful extension of hypergraph list colouring and, thus, may find other applications.
-However, current exact solution methods were only capable of solving cases of up to about $k \approx 20$ and this limited practical applications.
-In this paper, we have provided a new algorithm, PBT, and also a new Pseudo-Boolean encoding PBPB, that perform many orders of magnitude better, and allow solving much larger instances ($k \approx 50$ even at the hard PT).

-The essential idea underlying PBT, and also inspiring PBPB, is that it is performing search on two levels: \begin{itemize} \item `upper level': solving the UI constraints, by branching as to whether or not steps are assigned to the same user or to different users. \item `lower level': solving the authorisation constraints, and so performing the assignment of users to steps. \end{itemize} The upper level is a heuristic tree-based search over the $k$ steps, and so to take `exponential' time commensurate with the number of patterns, $2^{\Theta(k \log_2 k)}$.
-The lower level is a bipartite matching problem and so solvable in polynomial time.
-The resulting complexity is $O(f(k) p(n,k))$ and so is FPT.

-Although the WSP had been shown to be FPT, the previous FPT algorithm PUI was of limited practicality because of excessive, super-polynomial, memory usage.
-The new PBT algorithm is also FPT by construction, but because of the tree search it is also polynomial in memory usage, greatly extending the practical usability.
-Although PUI did have a form of the upper/lower split, it was not fully exploited; the PBT and PBPB gain their advantage by raising the upper/lower split to be the primary driving force, and appropriately ordering the branching decisions.
+In this paper, we studied the Workflow Satisfiability Problem (WSP), with User Independent (UI) constraints, which admits FPT algorithms.
+Employing a new view of the FPT nature of the problem and the AI methods, we designed a new FPT algorithm, PBT, that significantly outperforms the previous state-of-the-art algorithm, extending the size of instances that can be reasonably tackled from $k \approx 20$ to $k \approx 50$.
+This is partly due to the fact that PBT is the first FPT algorithm for WSP with UI constraints that has polynomial space complexity.
 We believe that an important lesson is that having found an FPT algorithm for a problem should be just a starting point for designing a practical algorithm as there are still likely to be many opportunities for significant improvement via the repertoire of intelligent heuristic search mechanisms.

-The direct study of algorithms for the WSP was also complemented with a study of phase transitions arising from a generator of WSP instances.
-We found strong evidence of phase transition phenomena in the same fashion as previous extensive studies within graph theory and AI\@.
+The direct study of algorithms for the WSP was also complemented with a study of PTs arising from a generator of WSP instances.
+We found strong evidence of PT phenomena in the same fashion as previous extensive studies within graph theory and AI\@.

-The immediate result of showing NP-hardness can be characterised (roughly) as simple broad-brush statement about the worst case such as ``exponential in $n$''.
-The point of work on PTs is that this broad view can be refined to be more specific about which instances show such bad behaviour, and also what the exponential is in practice.
-FPT adds a refinement that it now means ``exponential in $k$, but polynomial in $n$''.